freegeek-pdx/mkuser/README.md

 > For fun, I tested logging in via login window with passwords up to 10,000 bytes (typed via an Arduino) and unlocking "System Preferences" panes with passwords up to 150,000 bytes (copy-and-pasted).<br/>
 > Longer passwords took overly long for the Arduino to type or macOS to paste.
 >
-> **PASSWORD IN PACKAGE NOTES:**<br/>
+> **PASSWORDS IN PACKAGE NOTES:**<br/>
-> When outputting a user creation package (with the `--package` option), the specified password will be securely obfuscated within the package in such a way that the password can only be deobfuscated by the specific and unique script generated during package creation and only when run during the package installation process.<br/>
+> When outputting a user creation package (with the `--package` option), the specified password (along with the existing Secure Token admin password, if specified) will be securely obfuscated within the package in such a way that the passwords can only be deobfuscated by the specific and unique script generated during package creation and only when run during the package installation process.<br/>
-> For more information about how the password is securely obfuscated within the package, read the comments within the code of this script starting at: *OBFUSCATE PASSWORD INTO RUN-ONLY APPLESCRIPT*<br/>
+> For more information about how passwords are securely obfuscated within the package, read the comments within the code of this script starting at: *OBFUSCATE PASSWORDS INTO RUN-ONLY APPLESCRIPT*<br/>
-> Also, when the password is deobfuscated during package installation, it will NOT be visible in the process list because it will be passed via stdin using `--stdin-password` regardless of how the password was specified when creating the package.
+> Also, when the passwords are deobfuscated during package installation, they will NOT be visible in the process list because they will be passed via "stdin" using `--stdin-password` (and `--fd3-secure-token-admin-password`) regardless of how the passwords were specified when creating the package.

 <br/>

 #### `--stdin-password, --stdin-pass, --sp` < *no parameter* (stdin) >

-> Include this option with no parameter to pass the password via stdin using a pipe (`|`) or here-string (`<<<`), etc.<br/>
+> Include this option with no parameter to pass the password via "stdin" using a pipe (`|`) or here-string (`<<<`), etc.<br/>
-> Passing the password via stdin instead of directly with the `--password` option hides the password from the process list.<br/>
+> Passing the password via "stdin" instead of directly with the `--password` option hides the password from the process list.<br/>
-> The help information for the `--password` option above also applies to passwords passed via stdin.
+> The help information for the `--password` option above also applies to passwords passed via "stdin".<br/>
+> **NOTICE:** Specifying `--stdin-password` ALSO enables `--do-not-confirm` since accepting "stdin" disrupts the ability to use other command line inputs.

 <br/>